liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/14-document-repository-configuration/02-using-advanced-file-system-store.markdown

 You may decide the advanced file system store for whatever reason doesn't serve your needs.
 If this is the case, you can of course mount other file systems into the documents and media library.
 In addition to this, you can also redefine the
-@product@ store to use one of the other supported protocols.
+@sharepoint@ store to use one of the other supported protocols.
 S3 store is next.